DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

 Please make sure you read and understand [Deployment Requirements](deploy-requirements.md), [Deployment Architecture](deploy-arch.md), [Preparation](prepare.md) before installation

-Please see the [Product Release Notes](../release-notes.md) to avoid known issues with your installed version and to see what's new
+Please see the [Release Notes](../release-notes.md) to avoid known issues with your installed version and to see what's new

 ## Offline installation steps